cujanovic/SSRF-Testing/SECURITY.md

 ## Reporting a Vulnerability

-Please report (suspected) security vulnerabilities to security@cujanovic.com
+Please report (suspected) security vulnerabilities to security ( at ) cujanovic.com